 At Windsor’s riverfront, SAVE A CITY, installed this afternoon.
 We opted out of using monofilament to hang the blocks of ice because there was a nice snowbank already there, and probably the last thing the Detroit River needs is more garbage in it.
-I’ll post some photos of the process of making these soon (definitely … [Read more…]
+I’ll post some photos of the process of making these soon (definitely before the weather gets too warm).

 Another iteration of our Text On Ice series, this time spelling out, “Let’s Be Friends” and mounted on a fence bordering the Forster Secondary School‘s field.

 I just got back from out of town, I’m exhausted, having spent the last few days in northern Michigan (I forgot what it’s like to have real winter, it was nice).
 I pulled this out of the freezer, having nearly forgotten I had finished it, I had some difficulty freezing this one, mostly because I was trying to do so outside right when things were beginning to thaw.

 We’ve spent the last couple of weeks developing this project, and somehow waited until the coldest night yet to install the first successful Text On Ice (You Changed Everything) project.
 I’ll post some more details on the (ongoing) process later this week, but wanted to get this image up first.

 “Art Shanty Projects is an artist driven temporary community exploring the ways in which the relatively unregulated public space of the frozen lake can be used as a new and challenging artistic environment to expand notions of what art can be.”
-As you can see, they have experimented with ice lettering in a more permanent … [Read more…]

 In honour of the 79th anniversary of Black Tuesday (the day the U.S. stock market crashed), artists Nora Ligorano and Marshall Reese installed this ice sculpture of the word ECONOMY in front of the New York Supreme Court building on October 29th.
 Over a period of several hours, the sculpture melted completely.
 The artists interviewed viewers on-site and also took time-lapsed photographs as well as video of the project.